stwomack/Bush-Womack-TAP-Workshop/README.md

 8. Review/verfiy the "App Accelerator inputs" and click **"CREATE"**
    * Optional, click **"EXPLORE ZIP FILE"** to review the template's project and structure
 10. Click **"DOWNLOAD ZIP FILE"** to proceed.
 The zip file will be saved to your default download directory (often ~/Downloads)
+11. Extract the zip file using whatever method you typically use.
+For example `unzip sensors-demo.zip`
+12. Create a repo for the project in your source control, for example GitHub.com
+13. Using your usual IDE or terminal, add the project to your newly created rep
-12. Deploy the application via TAP:
+14. Deploy the application via TAP:
  ```tanzu app workload create sensors-demo --git-repo https://github.com/stwomack/sensors-demo --git-branch main --type web --service-ref "rmq=rabbitmq.com/v1beta1:RabbitmqCluster:default:example-rabbitmq-cluster-1"```